ADD Empathy – 101

 Listening from Belief

-Actually, most of us do pretty well, given all that we’re dealing with, but help-me-Hannah, why do you “vanillas” make it so much HARDER for us give you what you SAY you want??
+Actually, most of us struggling with one of the flavors of kludgy Executive Functioning do pretty well, given all that we’re dealing with, but help-me-Hannah, why do you “vanilla-flavored” folks make it so much HARDER for us to give you what you SAY you want??

-The biggest part of the ADD problem stems from the failure of the non-ADD majority to
+I’m going to go w-a-y out on a limb here and admit that I believe that the biggest part of the ADD problem stems from the failure of the non-ADD majority to listen from belief.

 - When you listen to us as if our functionality coulda’-woulda’-shoulda’ mirror yours if only we’d do it your way, you miss the finer points of what we’re trying to say to you — finer points that might illuminate the implications of executive functioning struggles and make us easier for you to understand and live with.